Meet our exceptional BSARs!

 Leah Sodowick, Class of 2016, grew up in Bucks County, Pennsylvania, where she attended Council Rock High School North.
 Leah is incredibly excited to be living in the big city and attending her dream school.
 At Barnard, she is pursuing her interests in Psychology and French.
 Outside of the classroom, Leah is a volunteer for Peace by Peace, a Barnard Babysitter, and member of the sorority Kappa Alpha Theta.
 In her free time, Leah enjoys traveling, listening to music, exploring local shops and restaurants, and sharing laughs with friends!

 Hannah Steinhardt, Class of 2015, hails from the foggy city of San Francisco, CA and she grew up in the nearby suburb of San Mateo, CA. She is beyond excited to be serving as a BSAR and to help spread the Barnard love to all of the prospective students and families.
-She is a political economy major and a psychology minor.
-Beyond being a BSAR, Hannah is a member of Kappa Alpha Theta, co-chair of Camp Kesem Columbia University, and serves on two SGA appointed committees.
+She is a Psychology major with minors in Sociology and Educational Studies.
+Beyond being a BSAR, Hannah is a member of Kappa Alpha Theta and Camp Kesem Columbia University, and she serves on two SGA appointed committees.
 During her first year at Barnard, she made it a goal to explore somewhere new in the city every weekend so it's basically impossible to choose a favorite spot in NYC!

 Charlene Thrope, Class of 2014, grew up in Arlington, MA and graduated from Gann Academy — the New Jewish High School of Greater Boston.
 She is majoring in Economics and Mathematics and is also in the Double Degree program with the Jewish Theological Seminary, where she is majoring in Talmud and Rabbinics.
 Charlene is an active member of the Columbia/Barnard Hillel and the McAC Multicultural Committee.
 From running in Riverside Park to teaching at a local synagogue, Charlene loves taking advantage of the many opportunities New York City has to offer.
 She is so excited to share her love of Barnard with prospective students!

 Amanda Thum, Class of 2014, transferred to Barnard in the Spring of 2012.
 She was born and raised in Brooklyn, New York, and is majoring in Religion with a concentration in Judaism.
 Having spent a significant amount of time in Israel (both prior to and since coming to Barnard), Amanda's academic interests tend to revolve around faith, religious conflict, and Israel.
-While still in her freshman year at Stony Brook University, Amanda decided that she wanted to go into the military, and is currently a Cadet 3rd Class in United States Air Force ROTC, which takes up much of her free time!
-She hopes to commission into the US Air Force in Fall 2015.
 Amanda absolutely loves anything acrobatic--trapeze, gymnastics, dance, all of it.
 She hopes to become a licensed Skydiving Instructor one day, and loves to fly.
 On breaks, she can usually be found traveling, eating excessive amounts of Thai food, and enjoying Brooklyn.
+After Barnard, she plans to go to business school and get her MBA.

 Dhvani Tombush, Class of 2015, is a citizen of Nigeria, born and raised, though her mother is Indian and her father Nigerian.
 She loves both my countries passionately.
 Before she came to Barnard, she moved from Nigeria to South Africa to study A-Levels at the African Leadership Academy for two years.
 Dhvani loves being at Barnard and if she had the choice to be admitted again, it would be a higher pick on her list, probably first, than it was when she chose to come here.
 Dhvani will probably major in political science with a minor in economics and African history.
 She is a tutor at America Reads, and a member of the African students Association.
 She is very interested in politics and plan to go to law school someday.

-Sarah Vallancourt, Class of 2015 is from Middletown, New Jersey and graduated from Middletown High School South.
-She plans to double major in Art History and Religion and hopes to study abroad during her time at Barnard in either France or Italy.
-In her free time, Sarah loves going to museums, plays, and tasting all of the wonderful types of food that New York City has to offer.
+Sara Vallancourt (Head BSAR), Class of 2015, is from Middletown, New Jersey and graduated from Middletown High School South.
+She is double majoring in Psychology and Religion and has a particular interest in how religion manifests itself in the United States.
+On campus, she is a member of the McIntosh Activities Council and plays badminton with the CU Badminton Club.
+She has also worked as a Resident Intern for the Pre-College Program at Barnard during the summer.
+In her free time, Sara loves going to museums, cooking, and tasting all of the wonderful types of food that New York City has to offer.
 She loves Barnard and can't wait to share her love with prospective students!

 Olivia Vehslage, Class of 2016, is from Hartford, Connecticut, although she attended the Loomis Chaffee School in Windsor.
 She’s planning on a double major in English with a concentration in creative writing and Italian.
 She is also on the pre-law track.
 In addition to being a BSAR, Olivia has a steady job as a Barnard Babysitter, which mainly involves chasing little children all over Manhattan.
 She is also a member of the Columbia Democrats and the Columbia Political Union.
 When she’s not working, she can be found avidly working on her novel in some outdoor area, cheering on a favorite sports team or finding a way to lug her golf clubs up to Van Cortland Park.
 Barnard has been a dream come true for her and she is immensely grateful for all of the opportunities that have come her way as a result.

 Elizabeth (Ellie) Williams, Class of 2016, was born and raised on the South Side of Chicago.
 Despite having attended the Latin School of Chicago on the city’s north side, she is a committed White Sox fan.
 Elizabeth recently joined the Athena Scholars Program and is a prospective Women, Gender and Sexuality major with Pre-law.
-In addition to working as a BSAR, Ellie is involved in Columbia’s Club Water Polo team, the Barnard/Columbia Choir, the Emerging Leaders Program, and is a member of Alpha Chi Omega sorority.
+In addition to being a BSAR, Ellie is a graduate of the Emerging Leaders Program, she is a member of the Barnard/Columbia Choir, and Alpha Chi Omega sorority.
 In her free time, Ellie loves to travel with her family, sing, and play with her dog.

 If you would like to contact a BSAR for student perspectives on your questions, send your question via email to email@example.com or give us a call at 212-854-2014!